TheIconfactory/Tapestry/README.md

 Ideally, these plug-ins should be user installable.
 For example, if you have custom built Raspberry Pi monitoring your garden's water tank, it could be added to Tapestry to give periodic updates in a timeline.
 The challenge to accomplish that goal is building a secure distribution system for plug-ins.

+## Tapestry Loom

+You can use the plug-ins above with our developer tool: [Tapestry Loom](https://files.iconfactory.net/software/beta/Tapestry-Loom.zip).
+Download the macOS app and copy the plug-ins above to the `plugins` folder (click the "Open Plugins…" button to get there quickly).
+You can also add your own plug-ins to that folder and restart the app to test them out.

 ## Kickstarter

-We are running a Kickstarter to fund a native iOS app based on this prototype.
-If the idea of a configurable and customizable Internet excites you, please check it out!
+We are running a [Kickstarter](https://iconfactory.com/kickstarter) to fund a native iOS app based on this prototype.
+If the idea of a configurable and customizable Internet excites you, please [check it out](https://iconfactory.com/kickstarter)!